yahoo/HaloDB/README.md

 with reasonable confidence that HaloDB will outperform other storage engines.

 HaloDB comprises of two main components: a cache in memory which stores all the keys, and files on the persistent layer which stores all the data.
-Since all the keys are stored in memory HaloDB requires considerable amount of it.
-Currently, storing one billion 8 byte keys requires around 100GB of memory which is stored in native memory, outside the Java heap.
+To reduce Java garbage collection pressure the cache is allocated in native memory, outside the Java heap.

 These are few other limitations/restrictions of HaloDB that you need to be aware of:
+* Since all the keys are stored in memory HaloDB need lots of it.
+Currently for 100 million records HaloDB needs around 10GB of memory.
 * HaloDB supports multiple reader threads but only a single writer thread.
 * HaloDB also doesn't order keys and hence doesn't support range scans.
 * It takes time to open a HaloDB instance as it needs to scan all the index files and build a cache of all keys.